mcr5fh/DailyDropOfKnowledge/README.md

 ### Front end small fix ups/features
 **High priority**
+- Download CSS to be deployed wit package
 - Add a delete button (if owner)
 - Hook up edit button (hooks are there)
 - Create readable: change description to author